 You know what’s more fun than one pumpkin?
 A couple dozen pumpkins.
 And while that may be a little over-the-top for your average front-porch or side-table display, we can highly recommend bumping up the number you decorate to three or four.
 Decorate them with kids, host a painting party with friends, or do it all by your own self to create a display that tells everyone Halloween is your favorite month (yes, we said month) of all.
+Read on for loads of no-carve pumpkin tips.

 NO-CARVE PUMPKIN PAINTING SUPPLIES